bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 27°
-- Breezy
+- Clear
-- 85% humidity
+- 84% humidity
 - 13 mph wind
-- 0% cloud cover
+- 4% cloud cover
 - 41 AQI 🟩
 - About 4.3 inches of snow on the ground
-- 0.26 inches of rain expected in the next 48 hours
+- 0.25 inches of snow and 0.03 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>